-Do I need to be registered for the right semester of Covenant Group?
+Do I need to be registered for the right semester of Covenant Group/Spiritual Formation?
 Doesn’t attending my group each week count?

-You must be registered for the correct semester of Covenant Group every semester.
+You must be registered for the correct semester of Covenant Group/Spiritual Formation every semester.
 Even if you are leading a group, you need to register for the semester for which you need credit.
-Don’t forget to register and try to get COVG added to your transcript a semester or a year later!

 What are LLLs and do I really need those to graduate?